 It is true that Chinese military expansion and military activities in the East and South China Seas pose a threat to surrounding countries, which include Japan.
 Such “risks” can be shared with other countries and societies.
 As such, some elements of China Risks are common to the East Asian region as a whole.
 Other elements of the China Risks, such as the threat of cyber-attacks, are unwelcomed by all users around the world.
 As such, some risks are felt in the world.
 However, some risks affect Japan alone and are not shared by others.
 For example, the anti-Japanese movement and boycotts of Japanese products are specific cases of risks that impact Japan alone.
 At times, Japanese companies must deal with sensitive historical issues that, in some cases, require compensation for activities that occurred before 1945.
 Such historical entanglements are not shared by others.

 That said, we should pay attention to the fact that some risks are shared with Chinese society.
 Issues such as air pollution and food security are major issues to the people in China.

 The so-called “China Risks” can be classified into different categories.
 If a risk is common to other counties in the East Asian region, it can be managed or resolve through cooperation with these other countries.
 If a risk is common to Chinese society, it may be resolved through cooperation with China.
 Relations between Japan and China also comprise specific problems, such as historical issues, that pose a risk to Japan specifically.
 In the case of such “risks,” Japanese society must explore ways to manage them themselves.

-(Written by Shin Kawashima, Professor of Graduate School of Arts and Sciences / 2017)
+(Written by KAWASHIMA Shin, Professor, Graduate School of Arts and Sciences / 2017)